Date Published - February 14, 2021

-The Japanese macaque is a medium sized monkey which has a coat which is variable in color from gray to brown.
+The Japanese macaque is a medium sized monkey which has a coat which is variable in colour from grey to brown.
 Their thick coat of fur protects them against the cold and can be seen on all areas of the body except the face and rump.
 The coat is lighter during summer.
+As they age the coat typically becomes whiter.

 On the face and rump bare skin can be seen which is red.
 This will turn a darker shade during the breeding season.